 Aligning the cartridge

-The cartridge’s lateral tilt (azimuth) is also very important: an incorrect azimuth may cause a wrong needle-groove contact, tighter on one side, lighter on the other.
+The cartridge’s lateral tilt (azimuth) is also rather important: an incorrect azimuth may cause a wrong needle-groove contact, tighter on one side, lighter on the other.
 This could lead to an earlier wear of both needle and record.
-Azimuth can be evaluated by placing a small mirror on the platter with the needle on it.
+Azimuth can be evaluated by placing a small mirror or CD on the platter with the needle on it.
 The reflected image helps in determining if the cartridge’s sides are vertical or not (picture at left, from theanalogdept.com).
-The point is the TP60 headshell, typical of Thorens tonearms, does not allow for such an adjustment.
-A trick is inserting a narrow spacer that would allow tilting the cart laterally by tightening the mounting screws by different amounts.
-I have been able to rotate the entire TP60 headshell in order to adjust the azimuth on certain TP11/16 arms.
+The Thorens TP60 headshell allows for such an adjustment by slightly rotating the headshell body after loosening the screw at the tonearm insertion point: use a small bubble lever to achieve the horizontality of the headshell’s top – but it does not necessarily mean that the cartridge’s azimuth will be correct.
+For headshells that cannot be moved, a trick is inserting a narrow spacer that would allow tilting the cart laterally by tightening the mounting screws by different amounts.